SEMICeu/iso-19139-to-dcat-ap/documentation/Mappings.md

 <p>The alignments supported only in the extended profile of GeoDCAT-AP are in <strong>bold</strong>.</p>

-<h3>Metadata on metadata for INSPIRE data sets, data set series, and services</h3>
+<h3 id="md-on-md">Metadata on metadata for INSPIRE data sets, data set series, and services</h3>
 <p>The domain of the mappings is <code>dcat:CatalogRecord</code>, with the exception of metadata standard title and version, whose domain is <code>dct:Standard</code>.</p>

 <table>